Three Things That Will Cost Vallejo Real Estate Investors Money

 It takes money to make money, and this is certainly true for real estate investing.
 But Vallejo’s real estate market presents to investors its own set of challenges that could wind up costing them in the long run.
 Our guest today is Doug Brien, CEO of Mynd Property Management, who will discuss with us the top three things that could cost you money when investing in Vallejo

-Alex Osenenko: Boys and girls, I’m Alex Osenenko with Mynd Property Management.
-Today, we’re talking about investing in Vallejo real estate.
-It’s a very important subject for those of you that are interested or considering investing or already have investments.
+Alex Osenenko: Boys and girls, I'm Alex Osenenko with Mynd Property Management.
+Today, we're talking about investing and Vallejo rental property management.
+It's a very important subject for those of you that are interested or considering investing or already have investments.

 I have a guest today that will help me unpack some of the specifics within the market and give all of us the advice we need to make the decision one way or the other.
 My guest today is Doug Brien.
 Doug, how are you?